-Pillar I sets minimum capital requirements to meet credit, market and operational risk as contained in the Part 3 chapter 4 to 16 of the Prudential Rules.
+Pillar I sets minimum capital requirements to meet credit, market and operational risk as contained in the Part 3 chapter 2 to 4 of the Prudential Rules.

-- Jadwa Investment uses the Standardized Approach in the calculation of the capital required for Credit risk. - The capital charge for market risk is assessed for trading book portfolio and Foreign exchange positions in the books. - The capital charge for operational risk is based on the basic indicator approach, which is calculated by applying 15% to the income indicator, i.e., average of operating income for the last three years.
+- Jadwa Investment uses the Standardized Approach in the calculation of the capital required for Credit risk. - The capital charge for market risk is assessed for trading book portfolio and foreign exchange positions in the books. - The capital charge for operational risk is based on the expenditure based indicator approach, which is calculated by applying 25% to the expense indicator, i.e., total expense for year 2024.